Illuminated Sin Bookmark by Jean-Jacques LEVI

 David STAROBINSKY

-David STAROBINSKY and Gute Tova FELDMAN had 10 children:
+David STAROBINSKY and Gute Tova FELDMAN had nine children:

 1. Isaac Labe STAROBINSKY